Countable Baccarat Side Bets

 1The Dragon 7 Side Bet Overview

-Dragon 7 is a side wager that pays at enhanced odds of 40 to 1 provided that the Banker side wins the round with three cards whose values add up to a total of 7 as is the case with 2/2/3, for example.
-It loses in all other scenarios.
+Dragon 7 is a side wager that pays enhanced odds of 40 to 1 if the Banker wins the round with three cards that add up to a total of 7, as in a 2/2/3 combination.
+The bet loses in all other situations.

 2House Edge and Hit Frequency

-At standard baccarat tables where eight full decks are in play, the house maintains an edge of 7.61% with the Dragon 7 bet.
-The wager has a low hit frequency as it wins approximately 2.25% of the time and loses the remaining 97.75% of the time.
+At standard baccarat tables with eight full decks, the house edge for the Dragon 7 bet is 7.61%.
+The wager has a low hit frequency, winning approximately 2.25% of the time and losing the remaining 97.75%.

-Relying solely on intuition, one would assume that a shoe rich in 7s and zero-value cards like K, Q, J, and 10 improves the odds of winning with this bet.
-The Banker hand is more likely to draw initial hands of 10/10 and pull off to a three-card 7 with 10/10/7 under such conditions.
+Relying solely on intuition, one might assume that a shoe rich in 7s and zero-value cards like K, Q, J, and 10 improves the odds of winning this bet.
+Under such conditions, the Banker is more likely to start with 10/10 and draw to a three-card 7 with 10/10/7.

-As it turns out, this reasoning is incorrect.
+However, this reasoning is incorrect.
 The main prerequisite for winning this side wager is the Banker drawing a third card.
-Cards with a denomination of 9 and 8 are the most likely to prevent this from happening.
-Their absence from the shoe could help the side bettor in this instance.
+Cards with denominations of 9 and 8 are the most likely to prevent this.
+Their absence from the shoe can help the side bettor.

-The opposite is true of smaller cards like aces through 7s.
+The opposite is true for smaller cards like aces through 7s.
 They are more likely to help the Banker achieve a three-card total of 7.
-The Banker must take a third card more frequently when they start with low totals of 0 through 3.
+The Banker must draw a third card more often when starting with low totals of 0 through 3.

-It makes sense the cards with lower denominations 4 through 7 are the most likely to produce a three-card total that adds up to 7.
-The conclusion is the excess of lower cards (4, 5, 6, and 7) and the depletion of high cards (9 and 8) work to the advantage of players who count the Dragon 7 wager.
+Cards with lower denominations, specifically 4 through 7, are the most likely to produce a three-card total of 7.
+Therefore, an excess of lower cards (4, 5, 6, and 7) and a depletion of high cards (9 and 8) benefit players who count the Dragon 7 wager.

 3Counting System for the Dragon 7 Bet

-Contrary to intuition, the removal of zero-value cards from the shoe also works to the benefit of advantage players.
-Based on this, gambling expert Eliot Jacobson came up with another system specifically intended for counting this side bet.
-The player must wait until the true count rises to +4 to bet on Dragon 7 at advantage.
+Contrary to intuition, removing zero-value cards from the shoe also benefits advantage players.
+Based on this insight, gambling expert Eliot Jacobson devised another system specifically for counting this side bet.
+The player should wait until the true count reaches +4 before betting on Dragon 7 at an advantage.

 • Kings, Queens, Jacks, Aces, 10s, 2s, and 3s have a tag value of 0.